pu2clr/SI4735/README.md

 With this library, more than 30 examples were developed using various display types.
 [These examples can assist the experimenter in building their own receiver](https://github.com/pu2clr/SI4735/tree/master/examples).

-Judging by the groups created around the SI47XX devices, I estimate that this library is currently being used by hundreds of experimenters.
-If you are an experimenter or a radio enthusiast and want to try the SI473X devices, then this library is for you.
+Judging by the groups created around the SI47XX devices, I estimate that this library is currently being used by thousands of experimenters, applications and commercial receivers.
+If you are an experimenter or a radio enthusiast and want to try to build your own receiver based on the SI473X devices, then this library is for you.

 The following video is a little joke that shows the trajectory of the construction of this library. __"PU2CLR SI4735 Arduino Library.
 IT IS OPEN SOURCE IT IS FREE.
 IT IS FOR YOU"__.